AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms.md

 # Transforms

-While [handlers] let you bring outside sources into Adobe Graph, [transforms] allow you to modify the schema in order to control the contents of your GraphQL requests and responses.
+While [handlers] let you bring outside sources into Adobe API Manager, [transforms] allow you to modify the schema in order to control the contents of your GraphQL requests and responses.

-Adobe Graph currently supports the following [transforms]:
+Adobe API Manager currently supports the following [transforms]:

 -  [Rename](#rename)
 -  [Prefix](#prefix)